afterglowtech/angular-detour/README.md

 # angular-detour

-* implements a StatesTree-version of ui-router designed to be editable at runtime.
+* implements a StatesTree-version of ui-router
+* allows runtime editing of configuration
+* support for merging json representations of routing definitions
+* allows templateProviders and resolve functions to be specified as named services
-* in the future will allow runtime editing and lazy-loading/editing of definitions based on a server through AJAX/JSON
+* in the future, will support lazy-loading/updating definitions from a server through AJAX
 * derivation of [ui-router](https://github.com/angular-ui/ui-router)

 To run the sample: